 : a person holding a title

-First Known Use of TITULAR
+First Known Use of titular

-Seen & Heard
+Seen and Heard

 What made you want to look up titular?
 Please tell us where you read or heard it (including the quote, if possible).